Innovative Retail Technologies - Practical Block Seminar

 Depending on the project, the hard- and/or software should be realized.
 The customers will be available to assist you and to monitor progress (as defined by the milestones).
-We can also give you a place where you can work (during the normal office hours), if you need this.

 All groups will present their projects in a 15-minutes long presentation.
 The goal is to elaborate on the ideas of the project, to show the current state (and potential issues) and talk about aspects that the groups will realize until the final presentation.
 The intermediate presentation counts 10% to the grade.

 All groups demonstrate their projects in an exhibition style.
 All customers will be available to see the efforts of your work and to try out and discuss the projects with you.
 This presentations counts 20% to the grade.
 The remaining 70% of the grade are based on the project itself.